-WHAT TO KNOW ABOUT THE ISLAND OF KOH NANG YUAN IN 21/22
+WHAT TO KNOW AND THE BEST THINGS TO DO KOH NANG YUAN IN 21/22

 Koh Nang Yuan or Koh Nauyuan is a small island near Koh Samui, Thailand.
 The name means “turtle island” in Thai and is located in the eastern part of Surat Thani Province close to the border with Chumpon Province.
 It is approximately 5 km east of the town of Chaweng in the north central part of the large island of Samui.
 There are 9 beaches, white sand in front of all lodges.
-The best time for snorkeling is between May and October before or after the rainy season when visibility underwater during high tide gets better.
+The best time for snorkeling is between May and October before or after the rainy season when visibility underwater during high tide gets better (make sure to check out the Koh Nang Yuan accommodation).

 If you’re looking for a quick, remote island getaway Koh Nang Yuan is for you.
 It’s a magnificent sight to behold, with several pristine, picture-worthy beaches nestled in the center of beautiful turquoise waters.
 Once you arrive on Koh Nang Yuan it will be hard to leave.